 \item \textit{Stragglers}.
 FL stragglers are defined as participants that fall behind the others regarding submitting the computation results \cite{DBLP:conf/nips/SmithCST17}.
 FL stragglers could be caused by low computing power or small network bandwidth, which widely exist in practical FL system deployments.
-If an FL system does not consider stragglers in its algorithm design (e.g., relying on a purely synchronous updating strategy), then stragglers may bring significant utility loss to the FL system \cite{FedProx}.
-If the FL follows a synchronous updating strategy, then the stragglers will bring large efficiency overhead to the system.
+Suppose an FL system does not consider stragglers in its algorithm design (\eg, relying on a purely synchronous updating strategy).
+In that case, stragglers may bring significant utility loss to the FL system \cite{FedProx}.
+If the FL follows a synchronous updating strategy, the stragglers will bring large efficiency overhead to the system.
 In the evaluation, stragglers could be simulated using the random delay to a certain part of the participants.
-Then evaluate how the system efficiency is affected by the stragglers.
+Then, evaluate how the system efficiency is affected by the stragglers.

 \item \textit{Dropout}.
 FL dropouts are defined as participants that fail to submit the computation results in training (\eg, out of battery) \cite{DBLP:conf/nips/SmithCST17}.
 Dropouts could be caused by networking drop-off or system out of service.
-During the FL training, dropouts will unexpectedly change the data distribution, which may bring the convergence issue.
+Dropouts unexpectedly change the data distribution during the FL training, which may cause a convergence issue.
 A typical way of evaluating dropouts is by simulating dropout clients in the system and observing the influence on model performance.

 \end{itemize}